chromium/chromium/base/allocator/partition_allocator/external_builds.md

-The `use_partition_alloc` GN arg, described in [`build_config.md`](./build_config.md), provides a GN-level seam that embedders should observe to conditionally pull in PartitionAlloc.
+The `use_partition_alloc` GN arg, described in [`build_config.md`](./build_config.md), provides a GN-level seam that embedders

+1.  can set in their GN args and
+2.  should  observe in their GN recipes to conditionally pull in PartitionAlloc.

-I.E. please gate PartitionAlloc compilation on the truth of `use_partition_alloc` and avoid pulling in PartitionAlloc headers when the corresponding buildflag is false.
+I.E. if you have any reason to disable PartitionAlloc, you should do so with this GN arg.
+Avoid pulling in PartitionAlloc headers when the corresponding buildflag is false.

+Setting `use_partition_alloc` false will also implicitly disable other features, e.g. nixing the compilation of BackupRefPtr as the implementation of `raw_ptr<T>`.

 ## Periodic Memory Reduction Routines